vladaminic/etherscan/README.md

 This project is designed for testing the Etherscan application using Playwright.
 It implements a structured approach to automate user registration and validation processes.

+## Captcha Automation Limitation

+Please note that the captcha implemented on the Etherscan website cannot be automated due to its design.
+As a result, it is not possible to register users through automated tests.
+Some test cases may include steps as if the captcha does not exist; however, these tests will ultimately fail due to redirection and validation processes associated with the captcha.
+To run the tests successfully, it is necessary to execute them in an environment where the captcha is disabled.

+## Test Cases Location

+The test cases for the Etherscan Testing Project are documented in the [`TEST_CASES`](./TEST_CASES.md) file.
+Each test case is outlined with steps that describe the actions taken during the test.

 ## Project Structure

 ```